GiulianoM/Euclid-Voron/README.md

 * Removed mounting holes for inductive probes, made back of the carriage solid.

 * Extended the mounting holes for the Euclid PCB up through the body, you can use either the default 2.5mm coarse thread screws that come with the kit, or M2 10mm self-tapper screws called out for endstop switches.
+(CW1)
+* The CW2 version is intended to be used with M3 heat inserts.

-# Printing
+## Printing

 Print with the normal Voron print settings.